KinWaj/Wolo-app-docker/README.md

 # Wolo-app-docker
-Docker-compose file for launching github repositories
+Docker-compose file for launching github Woloapp API and Frontend